 For the treatment please wear loose clothing, preferably cotton.

 I endeavour to keep my treatment prices reasonable.
 I currently charge £55 per hour.
+For the first session – an in depth 2 hour Oriental Diagnosis and treatment it’s £110.
+Subsequent sessions are £55.
 Some newly qualified practitioners charge £45 for half an hour.
-As I prefer to understand your situation thoroughly by talking things through with you, I still allow an hour per session after 32 years in practice to understand the kernel or depth of your problem.
+As I prefer to understand your situation thoroughly by talking things through with you, I still allow an hour per session after 33 years in practice to understand the kernel or depth of your problem.
 That way your healing progresses so much faster.
 My Testimonial pages will confirm this fact from many patients.
 If money is a problem, please contact me.
 We may be able to do an exchange.

 Response to treatment